CloudBotIRC/CloudBot/README.md

 On Windows you can usually just double-click the `bot.py` file to start the bot, as long as you have Python installed correctly.

-(note that running it like this will break the restart and stop commands)
+(note that running it without the launcher will break the restart and stop commands)

 ## Documentation